UK issues immediate ban on fracking following damning report | DW | 02.11.2019

 Change of heart

-Prime Minister Boris Johnson and his government had previously supported the industry, which it saw as a way to reduce imports of natural gas.
+Prime Minister Boris Johnson and his government had previously supported the industry, which was seen as a way to reduce imports of natural gas.

 The news comes as Johnson prepares for an election on December 12, that is being dominated by Brexit, but with environmental issues also hovering over the vote.